no-to-adhd/no-to-adhd.github.io/content/blog/closure.md

 else's pain doesn't diminish that of my own, when it's there, it's there.

-All of a sudden, I start to recall a comment of this anime I've read a 7 years ago, one which, at the time, seemed out of touch to me: 四月は君の嘘 isn't just a teenage love tragedy, a story that finds its place in the 少年 section of the manga store for younger people.
-It is instead a story about growth, about the inevitable loss one faces in life, and about how to rise up stronger from all of that, a story for the grown-ups (or perhaps, adults who have yet to grow up).
-The way the anime ended doesn't make it a just a tragedy: quite the opposite, it makes it serious, realistic, and meaningful, and even heart warming.
+All of a sudden, I start to recall a comment of this anime I've read a 7 years ago, one which, at the time, seemed out of touch to me: "四月は君の嘘 isn't just a teenage love tragedy, a story that finds its place in the 少年 section of the manga store for younger people.
+It is instead a story about growth, about the inevitable loss one faces in life, and about how to rise up stronger from all of that, a story for the grown-ups (or perhaps, adults who have yet to grow up)."
+The way the anime ended doesn't make it a tragedy: quite the opposite, it made it serious, realistic, and meaningful, and even heart warming.
 After all, it was not just only the love from かをりthat kept 有馬公生 going, what's more was what かをり taught him: to love life, to have faith in the future, and to love everyone around him.
 Just like かをり, what 🐷 taught